martinFrank/map-library/README.md

 a map is a geographical 2D representation of fields that are connected to each other.
 The concept of a map originates mainly from 2D-games.
 The map is hence rasetered.

-the major reason for using this library is that it is platform independ and uses onyl java basic functionality (only java.lang and java.util)
+the major reason for using this library is that it is platform independ and uses only java basic functionality (only java.lang and java.util)

 there are 3 different types of maps implemented:
  + hexagonal (vertical or horizontal)